unilock/unilock/README.md

 \- I have no skills or applicable knowledge of any sort.

-\- I'm currently working on getting out of bed.
+\- I'm currently working on justice.
 A long and arduous journey.

 \- I aspire to learn C. So far, I have reached the understanding that it is the letter that comes after B. Exciting!

 \- Ask me anything... or don't.

-\- Fun fact: IT NEVER MATTERED
+\- Fun fact:

 ![trans rights][badge-trans]